mx101/NotGalaga/DEVELOPMENT.md

 Implement player shooting and enemy movement at the very least.
 ### 11/22/19
 - 12:00pm - Likely planning on switching over to ofxUnitTests if Catch2 does not cooperate soon.

+### 12/3/19
+- 9:00pm - Added a new bullet class.
+This is planned to be used for handling player projectiles, could also may be used for enemy projectiles.